Spannakin/WildGetaway/README.md

 ### Wireframes

-   I decided to use [Balamiq Wrieframes](https://balsamiq.com/) to create my wireframes, starting with a basic wireframe for the desktop, them moved on to the tablet and mobile wireframes, to get and idea of how I wanted the layout to work at different media points.
-I decided to utilise a one page sebsite for this project as this is widely used in the tourism industry for ease of use for the user.
+   I decided to use [Balamiq Wireframes](https://balsamiq.com/) to create my wireframes, starting with a basic wireframe for the desktop, them moved on to the tablet and mobile wireframes, to get and idea of how I wanted the layout to work at different media points.
+I decided to utilise a one page website for this project as this is widely used in the tourism industry for ease of use for the user.
 The website will also use a navigation bar to make quick access available for users looking for particular information rather than having to scroll every time.

    Wireframes can be view on the following links: